kbrow275/DS4PH2_final/README.md

 **Project Description:**

 We decided to explore the prediction of future Olympic medal outcomes.
 Initially, we planned to use only historical Olympic results as predictors.
 However, we later incorporated broader country-level information—such as population, GDP, and GDP per capita—based on the rationale that these factors might influence a country's likelihood of winning medals.
+The prediction functions we wrote utilized both linear and logistic regression.
+Additionally, we utilized interactive graphics that we learned in DS4PH last term.

 Our final Streamlit app includes three interactive tabs: